Statute of Limitations on Debt in Georgia: How Much Time Do Creditors Have to Sue?

 Georgia Statute of Limitations on Debt and Debt Collectors

-Still, the Georgia statute of limitations, just like those of many other states, is intended to provide a reasonable time period for debt collectors and creditors to bring a civil suit against a debtor.
+Still, the Georgia statute of limitations, just like those of many other states, is intended to provide a reasonable period for debt collectors and creditors to bring a civil suit against a debtor.

 In most instances, the statute of limitations period on unpaid debts commences on the date of the last payment made by the debtor.
-This is critical as the debt collector or debt collection companies often get debtors to pay a small amount of money towards their debt settlement.
+This is critical as the debt collector, or debt collection companies often get debtors to pay a small amount of money towards their debt settlement.
 If they are successful, the statute of limitations will reset based on the last payment made.

 If you have any problems with debt collection agencies, you need to contact bankruptcy lawyers in Cartersville.
 At the law offices of Bournakis & Mitchell P.C., we provide legal advice and a first-time free consultation on debt relief and other debt collection issues you may have.

 What You Need to Know About Georgia’s Debt Collection Laws: Fair Debt Collection Practices

 Georgians are some of the most indebted populations in the United States.
 These debts range from student loan debt, mortgage loans, bank loans, medical debt, and utility bills, among others, that may result in a debtor being hounded by collectors.

 Suppose you have a large amount of debt and fall behind.
 In that case, you may start receiving phone calls or letters in the mail from the original creditors, debt collector, or a collection agency attempting to recover unpaid debts.